The Ugliness of Beauty

 This is a single bit different from the Emotional Binding Process given above.
-There, having the idea that certain circumstances apply to you (Ip(s)(p)) given that you know what those circumstances feel like (Ep(s)=≻Ap(.)), binds you to having those feelings (Ap(p)).
+There, attaching yourself to the idea that certain circumstances apply to you (Ip(s)(p)) given that you know what those circumstances feel like (Ep(s)=≻Ap(.)), binds you to having those feelings (Ap(p)).
 There is no escape from the feelings, so long as you feel the circumstances are yours.

 My argument in this Theory of Bliss is that if you can shut down this optional identification step I()() (or I, for short), or you might say, get your Inner Judge part to just shut the f*** up, then you get to have non-downregulated, or uninhibited, emotion, what we might call bliss, serenity, the flow state, "lightness of being", etc.